 The above list is comprehensive and obtained from the package inserts of FDA-approved vaccines.
-There are currently no U.S. approved alternatives for Adenovirus, Chickenpox, Hepatitis A, Measles, Mumps, or Rubella.
-The new version of the Adenovirus vaccine is currently only approved for use in military personnel.
+There are currently no U.S. approved alternatives for Adenovirus, Chickenpox, Hepatitis A, Measles, Mumps, and Rubella.
+The Adenovirus vaccine is currently only approved by the FDA for use in military personnel.

 Should these vaccines be used?
 The moral & ethical considerations

 The moral perspective of those opposed to the use of these vaccines is equally justifiable.
-If these vaccines were merely tested on patients without their consent, similar to the Tuskegee syphilis experiments, there would be widespread outrage and those responsible for the violation of patients’ rights would face serious consequences.
+If these vaccines were merely tested on patients without their consent—similar to the Tuskegee syphilis experiments—there would be widespread outrage and those responsible would face serious consequences.
 Yet the researchers in this case not only failed to receive consent from the research subjects, but purposefully took their lives.

-When dealing with difficult ethical issues, one of the main questions is how should individuals act in a moral way when they are acting in a world that is filled with immorality?
+When dealing with difficult ethical issues, one of the main questions is how should individuals act in a moral way when they are acting in a world filled with immorality?
 The further away the current act (using a vaccine) and intent (protecting a child from a disease) of an individual are from a previous immoral act (aborting a child), the less that individual is restricted by the immorality of the previous act.
-While the act of aborting the child was certainly immoral, all of the steps involved with the development and use of the vaccines thereafter did not cooperate with the abortion.
+While the act of aborting these children was immoral, all of the steps involved with the development and use of the vaccines thereafter did not cooperate with the abortion.

-What is unanimous among all commentators on the subject is that everyone ought to know the facts surrounding the vaccines, and prolife citizens should make an effort to persuade – even pressure – vaccine producers to eliminate their tainted products in favor of ethically acceptable products.
+What is clear is that everyone ought to know the facts surrounding these vaccines.
+Prolife citizens should make an effort to persuade—even pressure—vaccine producers to eliminate their tainted products in favor of ethically acceptable products.

 1 – L. Hayflick et al., “The Limited In Vitro Lifetime of Human Diploid Cell Strains,” Experimental Cell Research 37, (1965): 615.